yulizhou/leetcode-exercise/README.md

 ## 27. Remove Element
 Quite similar to problem 26.
 We use two pointers.

+## 28. Implement strStr()
+Let's not use `find()`.
+We can maintain two pointers, one iterating each character and one iterating over the needle.

 ## 35. Search Insert Position
 Nothing to say.
 A regular approach has O(n).
 A better one is to use binary search with O(logn).